ziyong-was-taken/Compression-In-DNNs/README.md

 The code consists of four main Python modules and one Jupyter notebook:

+- `datasets.py`: logic for loading and transforming the datasets as well as the SZT dataset
+- `main.py`: "glue code" which sets up the dataset(s), then creates and trains the model
+- `networks.py`: network architectures
 - `utils.py`: contains
   - the command line flag parser
   - a slightly modified version of Algorithm 1 of ["Learning Optimal Representations with the Decodable Information Bottleneck"](https://proceedings.neurips.cc/paper_files/paper/2020/hash/d8ea5f53c1b1eb087ac2e356253395d8-Abstract.html) (see [Modified Algorithm 1](#modified-algorithm-1))
   - the algorithms for computing the NC1 metric and the DIB (see [Algorithms](#algorithms) for more details)
-- `main.py`: "glue code" which sets up the dataset(s), then creates and trains the model
-- `datasets.py`: logic for loading and transforming the datasets as well as the SZT dataset
-- `networks.py`: network architectures
 - `plots.ipynb`: notebook for creating plots

-When using a dataset for the first time, Lightning will download it into `data/`.
+When using a dataset for the first time, Lightning will download it into the directory specified by `--data-dir` (default: `data/`).
-During training run $i$, Lightning stores model checkpoints for the main network in `lightning_logs/version_`$2i$`/checkpoints/`
-(as well as duplicate checkpoints in `lightning_logs/version_`$2i+1$`/checkpoints/` due to the nested training) and model checkpoints for the DIB network in `lightning_logs/checkpoints`.
+Lightning stores model checkpoints for the main network in `lightning_logs/version_X/checkpoints/` and model checkpoints for the DIB network in `lightning_logs/checkpoints`.
-The metrics for each epoch are stored in `lightning_logs/version_`$2i$`/metrics.csv`.
+The metrics for each epoch are stored in `lightning_logs/version_X/metrics.csv`.

 ## Algorithms